-- $1,950,000 for a Female That Sustained Spine Damage in a Premises Accident.
+- $1,950,000 for a Female who Sustained Spine Damage in a Premises Accident.

-- $1,941,000 Jury Verdict in a spine surgery case in Kings County.
+- $1,941,000 Jury Verdict for a woman who endured a spine surgery after a Brooklyn accident.

 - $1,650,000 Settlement for a family in a wrongful death action due to the negligence of a building owner in a deadly fire.

-- $1,500,000 Settlement in a case against The City of New York for a 57 Year-Old woman that sustained back and leg injuries after being knocked down by an unmarked police car while crossing the street.
+- $1,500,000 Settlement in a case against The City of New York for a 57 Year-Old woman who sustained back and leg injuries after being knocked down by an unmarked police car while crossing the street.

-- $1,490,000 for a 44 year old man that was injured in a collision with a bus.
+- $1,490,000 Settlement for a 44 year old man who was injured in a collision with a bus.

-- $1,475,000 Settlement for a hospital employee that was injured on the job.
+- $1,475,000 Settlement for a hospital employee who was injured on the job.